Explore Omaha's Werner Park

 By the 2000s, Rosenblatt was becoming dated, and its comparatively enormous size for a Minor League ballpark -- the stadium held over 25,000 in its final configuration, the largest non-MLB park in the country -- gave rise to the possibility of a Minor League-specific facility for Omaha’s hometown team.
 In 2009, the franchise broke ground on a new home in Papillion, 15 miles southwest of Rosenblatt.
 The team moved into its sparkling new park two years later under a new franchise name: the Storm Chasers.

 Werner Park is a much more modern and intimate ballpark than its predecessor (which was torn down in 2011 after the College World Series moved to a new stadium of its own in downtown Omaha) which holds nearly 10,000 when counting berm seating and standing room capacity.
 After fans step into the ballpark via zero-degree entry from street level, the field opens up before them.
 Seats stretch from foul pole to foul pole, and no section of Werner Park’s seating is deeper than 18 rows.
-Immediately behind the plate, club seats have access to the team’s Jack Daniel’s Club with exclusive food and drink options and a place to get out of the elements.
+Immediately behind the plate, club seats have access to the team’s Prairie Flower Casino Club, with exclusive food and drink options and a place to get out of the elements.

 Unique seating options for individuals and groups abound, from a home run porch in left field to picnic areas around the park and one of the largest berm areas in the Minor Leagues surrounding most of the outfield with a capacity of nearly 2,000.
-Kids have entertainment options away from the playing field with a family fun zone in left field, a Wiffle ball diamond beyond center and a basketball court alongside it.
+Kids have entertainment options away from the playing field with a family fun zone in left field and a Wiffle ball diamond/basketball court combo beyond center field dubbed Boys Town Field.
 Werner Park’s 360-degree concourse is also a third of a mile in length, so those looking to get steps in have their opportunities, too.